 HLF should explore whether alternative options to pure grant giving would support the sustainability of the sector.
 DCMS, DEFRA, DCLG and the devolved administrations should work with HLF as alternative fundraising mechanisms are developed, to support the take-up of new options where appropriate.

-What is your organisation's experience of non-grant finance (e.g. loans, equity investments, crowdfunding)?
-Please choose the description that best reflects your current position.

-□ We already use non-grant finance as part of our funding mix

-- $\hfill\square$ We plan to take on non-grant finance in the near future - $\hfill\square$ We are in the early stages of exploring non-grant finance - $\hfill\square$ We have no experience of non-grant finance, but are interested in exploring it - □ We have no experience of non-grant finance, and are not interested in exploring it - □ We wanted to explore non-grant finance but were unable to identify ways of repaying - $\hfill\square$ We have explored non-grant finance but decided not to take it on

-What, if anything, would make your organisation more likely to take up non-grant finance such as loans or equity investment?
-Please select all that apply.

-□ Increased knowledge or skills in financial management and business planning

-□ Increased knowledge or skills in impact measurement

-- $\hfill\square$ Having an income source that we could use to repay a loan - □ Increased confidence among trustees about levels of risk - □ Greater flexibility on what sorts of projects we can get funding for - □ Access to funds designed for heritage and/or cultural organisations - □ Preferable rates - $\hfill\square$ Other, please specify

-□ We have no current need to use non-grant finance
+Taken from the Heritage Lottery Fund Tailored Review What is your organisation's experience of non-grant finance (e.g. loans, equity investments, crowdfunding)?
+Please choose the description that best reflects your current position. □ We already use non-grant finance as part of our funding mix □ We plan to take on non-grant finance in the near future □ We are in the early stages of exploring non-grant finance □ We have no experience of non-grant finance, but are interested in exploring it □ We have no experience of non-grant finance, and are not interested in exploring it □ We wanted to explore non-grant finance but were unable to identify ways of repaying □ We have explored non-grant finance but decided not to take it on What, if anything, would make your organisation more likely to take up non-grant finance such as loans or equity investment?
+Please select all that apply. □ Increased knowledge or skills in financial management and business planning □ Increased knowledge or skills in impact measurement □ Having an income source that we could use to repay a loan □ Increased confidence among trustees about levels of risk □ Greater flexibility on what sorts of projects we can get funding for □ Access to funds designed for heritage and/or cultural organisations □ Preferable rates □ Other, please specify Or ☐ We have no current need to use non-grant finance Why do you say that?
+N/A support, if any, would be most useful for your organisation in helping you to access grant finance?

-Please answer if you work for an organisation.

-What support, if any, would be most useful for your organisation in helping you to access non-grant finance?
 Please select and rank your top 3.

-Capacity building support in financial management and business planning Capacity building support in impact measurement Capacity building support in income generation Capacity building support for governance reviews Greater flexibility in what sorts of projects HLF will fund Providing funding for projects as part grant/part loan or equity investment Attracting partners to invest in funds designed for heritage and/or cultural organisations Other, please specify Or: None of these Why d o you say that?
+Capacity building support in financial management and business planning Capacity building support in impact measurement Capacity building support in income generation Capacity building support for governance reviews Greater flexibility in what sorts of projects HLF will fund Providing funding for projects as part grant/part loan or equity investment Attracting partners to invest in funds designed for heritage and/or cultural organisations Other, please specify r: None of these Vhy c lo you say that? t is v aluable to have more private sector sponsors of natural heritage and conservation.